 In both cases IIS does not wait for any response from the app.
-Instead, the channel is closed and this is in the end what causes the exception.
+Instead, the channel is closed and this is what causes the exception in the end.

 And these are the possible fixes:

 - Exceptions when recycling the app pool: If it’s ok for the first user request to take a bit longer to wake up the app, just set the Start Mode setting to OnDemand.
-If the auto-start behavior is required, then it’s a bit more complicated than that.
-In this case, the application logger must be edited to actively ignore that error.
+It’s a bit more complicated than that if the auto-start behavior is required.
+In this case, you must edit the application logger to actively ignore that error.